Skip to content

 Screenshot of Ashley Bischoff giving a talk called 1Up Your Writing with Plain Language at Fronteers Conference 2017 and a slide that reads Because no one has ever complained that somethign was too easy to read.

-If you’re not sure whether something in your docs is entirely clear and correct, and you can’t immediately see how to make it better
+If you’re not sure whether something in your docs is entirely clear and correct, and you can’t immediately see how to make it better… REMOVE IT:

 “No documentation means I go look somewhere else for information.
 Incorrect documentation means I waste my time.” - Mason Egger